Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/assess-and-discover.md

 ##  Alerting and remediation

-This section assesses how  alerting takes place if anomalies are detected in the Azure VMware Solution Private cloud?
+This section assesses how  alerting occurs if anomalies are detected in the Azure VMware Solution Private cloud?

  - Are thresholds configured for...
  - Is automation configured to alert responsible parties when thresholds are exceeded?
- - Are notifications in place to alert the appropriate teams in the even of an outage?
+ - Are notifications in place to alert the appropriate teams during an outage?
- - Are there tools in place for alerting and remediating stale patches, OS versions, and software configurations?
+ - Are there tools for alerting and remediating stale patches, OS versions, and software configurations?
  - Are Log retention durations clearly defined?
  - Are alerts set to trigger only when thresholds defined are exceeded?
+ - Are application state dashboards (e.g Granfana) created and are published?